A dichotomy for $D$-rank 1 types in simple theories: Preliminaries

 3) We say that $\PP_0$ dominates $\PP_1$ w.r.t. the extension property if $(M,P^M)$ satisfies the extension property for $\PP_1$ for every $\vert T\vert^+$-saturated pair $(M,P^M)\models T_{Ext,\PP_0}$.
 In this case we write $\PP_0\unrhd_{_{Ext}} \PP_1$.

-4) We say that the extension property is first-order for $\PP_0$ if $\PP_0\unrhd_{_{Ext}}\PP_0$.
+4) We say that the extension property is first-order for $\PP_0$ if $\PP_0\unrhd_{_{Ext}}\PP_0$ (i.e. every $\vert T\vert^+$-saturated model of $T_{Ext,\PP_0}$ satisfies the extension property for $\PP_0$).
 We say that the extension property is first-order if the extension property is first-order for the family of all $\vert T\vert$-small types (equivalently, for the family of all real types over sets of size $\leq \vert T\vert$). \end{definition}